 One of the last questions of the form reads is, “One more thing, just to confirm you aren’t a robot.
 The Declaration of Independence was signed in what year?”

-This is an anti-scripting technique that The Verge describes as “Unorthodox” and “generally ineffective” because of how simple it is to type in a number.
+This is an anti-scripting technique that The Verge describes as “unorthodox” and “generally ineffective” because of how simple it is to type in a number.
 Other anti-scripting tools use photo recognition to determine if someone is a robot or not.
-Not sure if the White House meant this to be a joke or not, but it’s kind of funny.
+We’re not sure if the White House meant this to be a joke or not, but it’s kind of funny.

 What’s also interesting about this whole situation is that President Trump, in a way, is guilty of social media censorship himself.
 When he blocks someone on Twitter, oftentimes because of their opposing viewpoints, he is censoring them from viewing his tweets and censoring the conversation around his tweets.
 In fact, this very specific case was taken to court, but Trump was not actually found guilty of violating First Amendment rights.
 This is because he blocked the user on his personal twitter account (not the government’s account) so therefore it’s not considered government censorship.
 Is that kind of hypocritical?